Top 10 Conor McGregor Cards

 Featuring red ink and a nickname inscription of "Notorious," the Scarlet Signatures card is one of the key options for McGregor outside of his first autograph.
 The 2015 UFC Champions card also brings his Irish heritage into focus with the visible flag.
 Given the low print run of 25, these won't surface often and the only negative is the sticker autograph.

-Similar to his '14 edition, the primary 2015 Topps UFC Knockout autograph for McGregor is notable given the appeal of the on-card autograph.
+Similar to his '14 edition, the primary 2015 Topps UFC Knockout autograph for McGregor is notable given the appeal of the hard-signed autograph.
 An unknown print run keeps values from getting out of control and you also get to enjoy his man bun in the action shot.

 While many of the jumbo relics for McGregor in 2016 UFC Knockout are single-color swatches, the print run of 188 keeps them fairly rare and there are some more interesting versions out there which command big bucks.
 Gold (#/88), Ruby (#/8) and Mat (1/1) parallels are also in play.
 The relic variety and parallel choices allows for a wide range of sales prices.